Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 #### Load Time

-The load time shows the user how many seconds it took to load the document:
+The **Load Time** text shows the user how many seconds it took to load the document:

 ![Img Txt]({% link enterprise-viewer/images/aev-edit-pages-interface-toolbar16.png %})